CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

-A TwoCrypto-NG pool consists of **two non-pegged assets**.
+A Twocrypto-NG pool consists of **two non-pegged assets**.
 The [LP token](../pools/lp-token.md) methods are integrated into the liquidity pool, resulting in both sharing the same contract.

-!!! tip
+!!!notebook
+    A Jupyter Notebook detailing **basic functions**, such as **adding/removing liquidity or exchanging tokens**, can be found on [GitHub](https://github.com/CurveDocs/curve-notebook/blob/main/notebooks/cryptoswap/scripts/cryptoswap/twocrypto_admin_controls.ipynb).

+    **Note:** In the future, these notebooks will be made more interactive and will be hosted to ensure quick and easy usage.

-    In TwoCrypto-NG pools, price scaling and fee parameters are bundled and stored as a single unsigned integer.
+In Twocrypto-NG pools, price scaling and fee parameters are **bundled and stored as a single unsigned integer**.
 This consolidation reduces storage read and write operations, leading to more cost-efficient calls.

-    ??? quote "pack"
+- ??? quote "pack"

         This internal function packs two or three integers into a single uint256.